 - Identifying and providing technical assistance to coalition membership and tribal communities to enhance access to essential services to Native women victimized by sexual assault, domestic violence, dating violence, and stalking.

-The Coordinated Indigenous Resource Center for Legal Empowerment Project provides survivors of domestic violence, dating violence, sexual assault and stalking with comprehensive, high quality, culturally competent and effective legal representation throughout Oklahoma.
+The Coordinated Indigenous Resource Center for Legal Empowerment Project is a NAAV service that provides survivors of domestic violence, dating violence, sexual assault and stalking with comprehensive, high quality, culturally competent and effective legal representation throughout Oklahoma.
 We serve and support Oklahoma Tribal Victim Advocates with advocacy support through a Victim Advocate Liaison.

 Legal representation is provided in both state and tribal courts regarding civil matters arising from or caused by the violence and in related criminal matters advocating for the enforcement of victims' rights.